pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Lopes_et_al_2019.md

 ## Dataset

-Lopes et al. collected a total of 14 million font characters in a common format (SFD).
+Lopes et al. collected a total of 14 million font characters in a common format for fonts called SFD.

+### SFD format

+SFD stands for [Spline Font Database](https://fontforge.org/docs/techref/sfdformat.html) and is an ASCII text format for the [font editing software FontForge](https://fontforge.org/docs/index.html).

 ### Filtering to 0-9, a-z, A-Z

-Only characters whose unicode id corresponded to the classes 0-9, a-z, A-Z were retained.
+Out of all the glpyhs contained in the fonts, only characters whose Unicode id corresponded to the classes 0-9, a-z, A-Z were retained.

-Filtering by unicode id is imperfect because many icons intentionally declare an id such that equivalent characters can be rendered in that font style (e.g.: 七 sometimes declares the unicode id normally reserved for 7).
+Filtering by Unicode id was found to be imperfect.
+Many icons intentionally declare an id such that equivalent characters can be rendered in that font style (e.g.: 七 sometimes declares the unicode id normally reserved for 7).

+### Conversion to SVG

+Lopes et al. convert the SFD glyphs to SVG.

 ## Data representation

-### Conversion to SVG

-We then convert the SFD characters into SVG.

-The SVG format can be composed of many elements (square, circle, etc).
-The most expressive of these is the path element whose main attribute is a sequence of commands, each requiring a varying number of arguments (lineTo: 1 argument, cubicBezierCurve: 3 arguments, etc.).
-An SVG can contain multiple elements but we found that SFD fonts can be modelled with a single path and a subset of its commands (moveTo, lineTo, cubicBezierCurve, EOS).
-This motivates our method to model SVGs as a single sequence of commands.
+Lopes et al. found that SFD fonts can be modelled with a single path and a subset of the possible path data commands.
+Only the subset of 3 SVG commands (`moveTo`, `lineTo`, `cubicBezierCurve`) and an additional EOS command were used.
+Each SVG character is, thus, modelled as a single sequence of commands.

-Only the subset of 4 SVG commands (moveTo, lineTo, cubicBezierCurve and EOS) was used

 ### Filtering out characters with more than 50 commands